inem/hamdown/README.md

 HAML usage is not the obligation, it is an opportunity.
 The idea is to provide a cheap way to experiment with look and feel for static websites.
 With libraries like Tachions it is just a matter of adding a few classes to an element.
 Once you've finished experimenting, simply update your site-wide CSS rules, and through away temporary HAML stuff, if needed.

 Look at the Clojure.
-Clojure code might look confusing and awful for an unprepared mind, but no doubts Clojure is a very powerful insrument.
-In Hamdown we consciously trade a bit of Markdown elegance for more possibilities.
+Clojure code might look confusing and weird for an unprepared mind, but no doubts Clojure is a very powerful insrument.
+In Hamdown we consciously trade a bit of Markdown's elegance for more possibilities.

 > You can use plain HTML or ERB if Markdown is not enough